thrishank/lumenn-contract/SECURITY.md

 ## Security Audits

-The Elara smart contract has not yet been audited by a third-party security firm.
+The Lumenn smart contract has not yet been audited by a third-party security firm.
 We are actively seeking a reputable firm to conduct a comprehensive security audit.
 Once the audit is complete, we will make the results publicly available.

-## Known Vulnerabilities

-There are no known vulnerabilities in the Elara smart contract at this time.

-We are committed to continuously improving the security of our smart contract and will update this document as our security practices evolve.